Emmotes/ic_spoilers/docs/shadowheart.md

 <div markdown="1" class="abilityBorder"><div markdown="1" class="abilityBorderInner">
 **Specialisation: Find Yourself** (Guess)
-> If Shadowheart's Illusory Duplicate is placed in the same slot as she is, increase the effect of Twilight Trickery by 400%.
+> If Shadowheart's Illusory Duplicate is placed in the same slot as she is, the effect of Twilight Trickery is increased by 400%.
 <details><summary><em>Raw Data</em></summary>
 <p>
 <pre>
 {
     "effect_keys": [{"effect_string": "buff_upgrade,400,13275"}],
     "requirements": [{"requirement": "shadowheart_is_duplicity_target"}],
-    "description": {"desc": "If Shadowheart's Illusory Duplicate is placed in the same slot as she is, increase the effect of Twilight Trickery by $(amount)%."}, "id": 1759,
+    "description": {"desc": "If Shadowheart's Illusory Duplicate is placed in the same slot as she is, the effect of Twilight Trickery is increased by $(amount)%."}, "id": 1759,
     "flavour_text": "",
     "graphic_id": 0,